Destroid1669/MyLibrary/README.md

-there was no progress which paid of next day, I anticipated this to take max one month but it took me more than that I had to make re-corrections fixes, improvements to code whenever I found some code-breaking bugs or learned some new concepts i intended to make this library as much perfect as possible so couldn't let any imperfection left unattended resulting in exceeding my expected time limit, I did this all by myself without anyone's external help that sometimes made me feel lost and confused in what I was doing.
+there was no progress which paid of next day, I anticipated this to take max one month but it took me more than that I had to make re-corrections fixes, improvements to code whenever I found some code-breaking bugs or learned some new concepts i intended to make this library as much perfect as possible so i couldn't let any imperfection left unattended resulting in exceeding my expected time limit, I did this all by myself without anyone's external help that sometimes made me feel lost and confused in what I was doing.

 ## CONCLUSION
-Overall This was worth the time and effort because it improved and polished my skills as I intended, it was challenging </br>
-and fun and it taught me concepts I was not aware of or didn't care about which taught me those concepts very deeply.
+Overall This was worth the time and effort because it improved and polished my skills as I intended, it was challenging and fun and it taught me concepts I was not aware of or didn't care about because of that </br> i could learn these concepts very deeply.

 ## Everyone is welcomed to make contributions to this repository
 I initially solely wrote this library to improve my programming skills </br>